embedded-kiddie/Arduino-CYD-2432S028R/LVGL/LVGL_Arduino_MP3Player/README.md

 ## 3. Hardware Requirements: ESP32-2432S028R (AKA CYD)

 ### 3.1.
 Use Internal DAC and Onboard Amplifier
-Connect a speaker to the terminal on the board.
-However, the sound will be quite terrible, so you will need to adjust the SB8002B's amplifier gain by changing the surrounding resistors.
+Connect a speaker to the terminal on board.
+However, its sound will be quite terrible, so you will need to adjust the SB8002B's amplifier gain by changing the surrounding resistors.

 <details>
 <summary>ILI9341/ST7789 and amplifier IC SC8002B schematics</summary>